ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

   <p>After an Ingress resource with the appropriate annotations is reapplied, the ALB OAuth Proxy add-on: <ul><li>Deploys an OAuth2-Proxy</li><li>Creates a service for the deployment</li><li>Creates a separate Ingress resource to configure routing for the OAuth2-Proxy deployment messages.</li></ul> Do not delete these add-on resources.</p>
   {: note}

 3. Optional: You can customize the default behavior of the OAuth2-Proxy by creating a Kubernetes configmap.
-For more information about customization, see the [Kubernetes Service annotation docs](/docs/containers?topic=containers-comm-ingress-annotations#app-id).
+For more information about customization, see the [{{site.data.keyword.containershort_notm}} annotation docs](/docs/containers?topic=containers-comm-ingress-annotations#app-id).

-4. Verify that App ID authentication is enforced for your apps.
+4. Verify that {{site.data.keyword.appid_short_notm}} authentication is enforced for your apps.

   * If your app supports the web app strategy: Access your app's URL in a web browser.
-If App ID is correctly applied, you are redirected to an App ID authentication login page.
+If {{site.data.keyword.appid_short_notm}} is correctly applied, you are redirected to an {{site.data.keyword.appid_short_notm}} authentication login page.
   * If your app supports the API strategy: Specify your bearer access token in the Authorization header of requests to the apps.
 To get your access token, see [Obtaining tokens](/docs/appid?topic=appid-obtain-tokens).
-If App ID is correctly applied, the request is successfully authenticated and is routed to your app.
-If you send requests to your apps without an access token in the authorization header, or if the access token is not accepted by App ID, then the request is rejected.
+If {{site.data.keyword.appid_short_notm}} is correctly applied, the request is successfully authenticated and is routed to your app.
+If you send requests to your apps without an access token in the authorization header, or if the access token is not accepted by {{site.data.keyword.appid_short_notm}}, then the request is rejected.